 - If you didn't purchase a ticket or enter a contest within our region, you would not be entitled to a prize.

-- You are informed that you've won a lottery prize even though you didn't purchase a lottery ticket or a Subscription through WCLC.
+- You are informed that you've won a lottery prize from another country or province, even though you haven’t purchased a ticket.

 - We don't award prizes by drawing names or email addresses from a list.
 No legitimate lottery operates in this way.